 Students all around the world experience burnout.
 So, what is burnout and how does it affect international students in particular?

-The signs of burnout can be different for every student.
+The signs can be different for every student.
 It may look like:

-Though burnout is not a medical condition, the APA Dictionary of Psychology defines it as “physical, emotional, or mental exhaustion, accompanied by decreased motivation, lowered performance, and negative attitudes towards oneself and others.”
+Though technically not a medical condition, the APA Dictionary of Psychology defines burnout as “physical, emotional, or mental exhaustion, accompanied by decreased motivation, lowered performance, and negative attitudes towards oneself and others.”

-There are many factors that can lead to burnout, especially for international students.
+There are many contributing factors, especially for international students.

 Having lived abroad, Kellie Herrod, the academic director of administration at UOP International at University of the Pacific, can relate to international students feeling burned out.